s1lentIV/s1lentIV/README.md

 # 🛡 s1lent IV

-I'm **Ari**, a high school student looking to break into the fascinating world of cybersecurity by trying to build my own library of projects that reflect my interests in the field.
+I'm **Ari**, a student looking to break into the world of cybersecurity by trying to build my own library of projects that reflect my interests in the field.
 All of these coding projects are used by me as a way to learn about vulnerabilities, networks, penetration, and security.
 <br />
 <br />